jonasthewolf/gsn2x/README.md

 ## Syntax in YAML

-The following Goal Structuring Notation (GSN) elements are supported:
+The following Goal Structuring Notation (GSN) core elements are supported:
  - Goal (G),
  - Assumption (A),
  - Justification (J),